AmeliaBR/css-svg-dynamic-duo/css-and-svg-notes.md

 ### SVG as embedded object

-SVG in aseparate file, or maybe a data URI, embedded as an independent, interactive document.
+SVG in a separate file, or maybe a data URI, embedded as an independent, interactive document.
 Your HTML code looks like:

 ```html
 <object data="chart.svg" type="image/svg+xml">fallback content</object>